tanyapohn/shopee-product-detection-2020/README.md

 # Shopee Product Detection

-8th place solution with a private score of `0.84720`
+8th place solution with a private score of `0.84720` on Shopee Product ~~Detection~~ Classification 2020

 ## Setup
 Python 3.7+